gedunlap/material-tpa/readme.md

 ## Project Summary

+This app is my first run at a Website for a Salon.
+It allows creation of a User Account in which to make, edit and cancel appointments specific to the user.

-This app is a basic building block of a site I would like to better for future use actual future use.
+This is a basic building block of a site I would like to better for actual future use.

 ## Technology Used